ChatScript/ChatScript/WIKI/ChatScript-Basic-User-Manual.md

 `|^=` turns off bits and `$x |^= 2` is equivalent to `$x &= (-1 ^ 2)`

-Variable assignments extend also across arithmetic operations but you cannot use parens to control operator precedence.
-E.g.,

-    $myvalue = $foo + 20 * 5 / 59  This is normal output after the assignment.

 You can even assign sets of facts in various ways (see [ChatScript Fact Manual](ChatScript-Fact-Manual.md) for understanding facts) like:

 ```